 David Leblang is Professor of Politics at the University of Virginia and is a Faculty Associate at the Miller Center where he is the J. Wilson Newman Professor of Governance.
-He is also a Professor of Public Policy at the University's Batten School for Leadership and Public Policy where he is Director of the Global Policy Center.
+He is also a Professor of Public Policy at the University’s Batten School for Leadership and Public Policy where he is Director of the Global Policy Center.
 Since 2010 he has served as Department Chair of the Department of Politics.

 Prior to arriving at the University of Virginia in 2008, Leblang held teaching positions at the University of Colorado, the University of North Texas and the College of William and Mary.
-He has been a visiting scholar in the Research Department of the International Monetary Fund and in the European Commission's Directorate of Economics and Finance.
-During 2014 he will be a visitor at the École des Hautes Études en Sciences Sociales in Paris, the Centro Studi Luca d'Agliano in Milan, and the Interdisciplinary Center in Herzliya.
+He has been a visiting scholar in the Research Department of the International Monetary Fund, the European Commission’s Directorate of Economics and Finance, and has been a visiting fellow at the École des Hautes Études en Sciences Sociales in Paris, the Centro Studi Luca d’Agliano in Milan, and the Interdisciplinary Center in Herzliya.
 In 2015 Leblang was awarded the Outstanding Faculty Mentoring Award by the University of Virginia and in 2016 he received the Outstanding Mentoring Award from the Society of Women in International Political Economy of the International Studies Association.